DeFiCh/defichain.com/content/white-paper.en.md

 ### Bitcoin: Why Not?

 Given our optimism on Bitcoin, the first question one might ask is why not develop DeFi using the Bitcoin Blockchain.
 While Bitcoin allows only basic smart contracts, some projects have begun developing workarounds.
 However, the transaction costs are restrictive on the Bitcoin chain, and we don’t believe it is going to be appropriate for the speed required for financial transactions.
 The Bitcoin chain is currently working as designed as a store of value.
 In our opinion, sticking to that single purpose is the best use of the chain and it is proven over the last decade.
 Adding financial services into the main chain adds unnecessary complexity and may cause side effects both for DeFi and for Bitcoin that are undesirable.
-Furthermore, it is not something we think that the Bitcoin governance is prepared to handle, and at some point, if the DeFi Blockchain requirements differed from those of the miners or developers on the Bitcoin chain, we would be subject to their decisions.
+Furthermore, it is not something we think that the Bitcoin governance is prepared to handle, and at some point, if DeFiChain requirements differed from those of the miners or developers on the Bitcoin chain, we would be subject to their decisions.

 ### Turing-complete Solutions: Ethereum, EOS, Tron… {#turing-complete-solutions}